 This marks the third year the ACAWorkshop has been presented in Buffalo by Boston Valley Terra Cotta.
 Professionals from the architecture industry have been participating as members of teams, developing prototypes that explore the use of terra cotta in architecture, including in the design of a building’s envelope (outer shell).
 Expertise provided by artists and engineers trained in the development and design of ceramic materials will help architects in their mission, organizers say.

-“Architects designing with industrially-produced ceramic components may have little material understanding of clay for large scale production, while most artists and designers trained in ceramics may have few opportunities to explore the medium at a scale beyond the individual object,” says Bill Pottle, director of business development at Boston Valley Terra Cotta.
+“Architects designing with industrially-produced ceramic components may have little material understanding of clay for large scale production, while most artists and designers trained in ceramics may have few opportunities to explore the medium at a scale beyond the individual object,” says International Sales Manager at Boston Valley Terra Cotta.
 He added, “At the ACA Workshop, architects, engineers, and educators collaborate with designers and manufacturers in order to deepen their understanding of designing with architectural terra cotta.”

 Currier will present her lecture, with Krouse, at noon on Monday, Aug.
 12, at the Armor Inn in Hamburg.
 Carty will give his lecture at noon on Tuesday, Aug.
 14, at the University at Buffalo’s Hayes Hall.